AntonC9018/AntonC9018/README.md

 ## Hello there, welcome to my GitHub!

-My name is Anton Curmanschii, I'm an intelligent and competent programmer, CS undergraduate, doing my 1st year master.
+My name is Anton Curmanschii, I'm an intelligent and competent programmer, CS undergraduate, doing my 1st year masters.
 I have programmed almost every day for the past 5 years, either in my free time, or at university.
 I like developing games, tools and libraries, and contributing to open-source projects when I feel like it will benefit me or the community.

-Recently, I've been studying ASP.NET Core, EF Core and other miscellanious frameworks and libraries by making an [e-commerce / postings app](https://github.com/AntonC9018/49).
+Recently, I've been learning ASP.NET Core, EF Core and other miscellanious frameworks and libraries by making an [e-commerce / postings app](https://github.com/AntonC9018/49).

 ## Contact